32blit/32blit-sdk/docs/Linux.md

-# Building & Running on Linux or WSL + XMing
+# Building & Running on Linux

 First install the required tools: